-The Office of Administrative Law Judges (OALJ) of the Federal Communications Commission is responsible for conducting the hearings ordered by the Commission.
-The hearing function includes acting on interlocutory requests filed in the proceedings such as petitions to intervene, petitions to enlarge issues, and contested discovery requests.
+The Office of Administrative Law Judges (OALJ) of the Federal Communications Commission is responsible for conducting hearings ordered by the Commission.
+The hearing function includes acting on interlocutory requests such as petitions to intervene, petitions to enlarge issues, and contested discovery requests.

 - Internship Period(s)